Nature, Tradition & Privacy

 Zalán Valley nestles among the rolling foothills of the Carpathian Mountains in Transylvania, Romania.
 Its cultural landscape can be said to be unique in Europe, still reflecting the harmonious interaction between man and nature.
 Small brooks trickle through the valley and cross the property.
 Some of the most beautiful and biodiversically rich wild flower meadows are located in the direct vicinity of the guesthouses.
 The landscape is ideal for painting and for photography.

-The tiny hamlet of Zalán Valley (Zalánpatak in Hungarian, Valea Zălanului in Romanian) was first documented in the 16th century as belonging to Bálint (Valentin) Kálnoky of Kőröspatak, one of the Transylvanian ancestors of H.R.H.
-The Prince of Wales.
+The tiny hamlet of Zalán Valley (Zalánpatak in Hungarian, Valea Zălanului in Romanian) was first documented in the 16th century as belonging to Bálint (Valentin) Kálnoky of Kőröspatak, one of the Transylvanian ancestors of the former Prince of Wales, King Charles.
 The family had originally founded a glass factory in this part of the hills, which has since ceased to exist.
 Today, around 120 inhabitants live in the village.
-Prince Charles owns the property that had been built for the former ‘judge’ who was overseeing the glassworks and the village.
+The former Prince of Wales, King Charles owns the property that had been built for the former ‘judge’ who was overseeing the glassworks and the village.
 It is composed of several buildings, and has a patch of forest and extensive flower meadows, with mineral springs and small brooks belonging to it.
 The property is characterised by its rich biodiversity of plants, insects, birds, mushrooms and large mammals including bears (sometimes crossing the back yard).
 One of Europe's rarest and most spectacular orchids, the Lady Slipper (Cypripedium calceolus), of which only one single wild specimen has survived in Britain up to date, is blossoming in the valley's forests in May and June.

 The nearest villages are 6km away along a gravel track, and the next town 20km.

 Viscri Traditional Crafts Centre

-Prince Charles's property in Viscri (Deutschweißkirch, Szászfehéregyháza) is currently being converted into a training centre for traditional crafts and rural skills, to help secure a livelihood in Romania's villages.
-It is now also available as Bed & Breakfast accommodation when training courses are not taking place.
+The former Prince of Wales, King Charles's property in Viscri (Deutschweißkirch, Szászfehéregyháza) has been converted into a training centre for traditional crafts and rural skills, to help secure a livelihood in Romania's villages.

 View the Property